Key takeaways

 3. Lease instead of buying

 If you’re not fond enough of a car to keep more than a few years, you may want to consider leasing.
 Typically, leasing costs less per month than buying an equivalent car.
-However, you’ll be subject to mileage limits and there are fees you’ll have to pay at the end of the lease.
+However, you’ll be subject to mileage limits, and you’ll have to pay fees at the end of the lease.

 The bottom line